Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Abstract

 \section{Abstract}

 Large language models (LLMs) face significant challenges with needle-in-a-haystack tasks, where relevant information (``the needle``) must be drawn from a large pool of irrelevant context (``the haystack``).
-Previous studies have highlighted positional bias and distractor quantity as critical factors affecting model performance, yet the influence of \textit{gold context size} has received little attention.
-We address this gap by systematically studying how variations in gold context length impact LLM performance on long-context question answering tasks.
+Previous studies have highlighted positional bias and distractor quantity as critical factors affecting model performance, yet the influence of \textit{gold context size}, the length of the answer-containing document, has received little attention.
+We present the first systematic study of gold context size in long-context question answering, spanning three diverse benchmarks (general knowledge, biomedical reasoning, and mathematical reasoning), eleven state-of-the-art LLMs (including recent reasoning models), and more than 150K controlled runs.
 Our experiments reveal that LLM performance drops sharply when the gold context is shorter, i.e., \textbf{smaller gold contexts consistently degrade model performance and amplify positional sensitivity}, posing a major challenge for agentic systems that must integrate scattered, fine-grained information of \textit{varying lengths}.
-This pattern holds across three diverse domains (general knowledge, biomedical reasoning, and mathematical reasoning) and seven state-of-the-art LLMs of various sizes and architectures.
+This effect persists under rigorous confounder analysis: even after controlling for gold context position, answer token repetition, gold-to-distractor ratio, distractor volume, and domain specificity, gold context size remains a decisive, independent predictor of success.
 Our work provides clear insights to guide the design of robust, context-aware LLM-driven systems.